didreamerssystem/SystemPride/docs/content/staff/compatibility.md

 # Compatibility with other bots
 Many servers use *logger bots* for keeping track of edited and deleted messages, nickname changes, and other server events.
-Because PluralKit deletes messages as part of proxying, this can often clutter up these logs.
+Because SystemPride deletes messages as part of proxying, this can often clutter up these logs.

-## Bots with PluralKit support
+## Bots with SystemPride support
-Some moderation bots have offical PluralKit support, and properly handle excluding proxy deletes, as well as add PK-specific information to relevant log messages:
+Some moderation bots have offical SystemPride support, and properly handle excluding proxy deletes, as well as add PK-specific information to relevant log messages:

 - [**Catalogger**](https://catalogger.starshines.xyz/docs)
 - [**Aero**](https://aero.bot/)